 The Crinigan Bushland Reserve, accessible from Fairway Drive on the northern outskirts of town, is a 43 hectare reserve which preserves remnant native vegetation.
 Shelters, picnic areas and bush walking tracks are provided.

-Hazelwood Pondage is an artificial lake, accessed via Brodribb Road, which is used by the power station for cooling.
-As such, its water temperature is warmer than you'd normally expect from a natural lake, which makes it attractive for water activities all year round including swimming, sailing, waterskiing and canoeing.
+Hazelwood Pondage is an artificial lake, accessed via Brodribb Road, which was used by the power station for cooling.
+Visitors to the lake can enjoy water activities including swimming, sailing, waterskiing and canoeing.
 There are two main areas of access to the Hazelwood Pondage.
 Around one kilometre from the entrance to the Hazelwood Power Station along Yinnar Road is a power boat and jet ski launching area which has a boat ramp and shady lawns.
 Three kilometres further along, at the south-western corner of the lake, is a caravan park and yacht club with public picnic and BBQ areas.